playfulprogramming/playfulprogramming/content/blog/pointers-and-references-cpp/index.md

 ## What is a Reference? {#what-is-a-reference}

 In simple terms, a reference is simply the address of whatever you're passing.
-The difference between a pointer and a reference lies in the fact that a reference **address** where a value of some sort is being stored, a pointer has a value at an address different from the one it’s pointing to.
+The difference between a pointer and a reference lies in the fact that a reference is simply the **address** to where a value is being stored and a pointer is simply a variable that has it's own address as well as the address it’s pointing to.
 I like to consider the **&** operator the "reference operator" even though I'm pretty sure that's not actually what it is called.
 I used this operator in the last example, and it's pretty straightforward.

 ```cpp
 	int num = 12;